evisvasiu/iot_coffee_machine/README.md

 -	LED lamp.
 It turns green when MQTT messages are received from the "button_right" and it turns red when no messages are coming in a period of 5 seconds.
 -	Each button background color.
 Each button background turns red when the command is received successfully by the machine.
 -	Text display.
 There are several text feedback which provide main informations about the machine status.
-Text messages feedbacks are: “Ready”, “Pouring coffee”, “Pouring milk” and “Enjoy”.
+Text messages feedbacks are: “Ready”, “Coffee”, “Double Coffee”, “Macchiato”, “Pouring coffee”, “Pouring milk” and “Enjoy”.
 -	Milk and coffee quantities left on the tank.

+### Machine display

+By using the machine's physical buttons, I have programmed the machine to be controlled by using these buttons and showing the current function on its inbuilt display.

+By pressing the left button (-) or right button (+), is possible to pass through each function (or menu).
+By pressing the "OK" button, the showing menu is selected and executed.
+The same messages will display at the same time as in the web interface.